chipsTM/scuffle/crates/ffmpeg/README.md

 // 2.
 Get the streams from the input. let streams = input.streams();

 // 3.
-Store the best video and audio streams into respective their variables; we will panic if either one doesn't exist. let best_video_stream = streams.best(AVMediaType::Video).expect("no video stream found");
+Find the best audio & video streams.
+let best_video_stream = streams.best(AVMediaType::Video).expect("no video stream found");
 let best_audio_stream = streams.best(AVMediaType::Audio).expect("no audio stream found");

 // 4.
-Create and store the respective video and audio decoders; we will panic if either one doesn't exist, or is an invalid decoder. let mut video_decoder = scuffle_ffmpeg::decoder::Decoder::new(&best_video_stream)?.video().expect("not an video decoder");
+Create a decoder for each stream let mut video_decoder = scuffle_ffmpeg::decoder::Decoder::new(&best_video_stream)?
+    .video()
+    .expect("not an video decoder");
-let mut audio_decoder = scuffle_ffmpeg::decoder::Decoder::new(&best_audio_stream)?.audio().expect("not an audio decoder");
+let mut audio_decoder = scuffle_ffmpeg::decoder::Decoder::new(&best_audio_stream)?
+    .audio()
+    .expect("not an audio decoder");

 // 5.
 Create an output for writing.
-In this case we use a std::io::Cursor, however it can be any seekable io stream (std::io::Read + std::io::Seek) for example a std::io::Cursor.
+In this case we use a std::io::Cursor,
+// however it can be any seekable io stream (std::io::Read + std::io::Seek)
-// It can also be a non-seekable stream in that case you can use Output::new(std::io::Read) let mut output = scuffle_ffmpeg::io::Output::seekable(std::io::Cursor::new(Vec::new()), OutputOptions::builder().format_name("mp4")?.build())?;
+// for example a std::io::Cursor.
+It can also be a non-seekable stream
+// in that case you can use Output::new(std::io::Read) let mut output = scuffle_ffmpeg::io::Output::seekable(
+    std::io::Cursor::new(Vec::new()),
+    OutputOptions::builder().format_name("mp4")?.build(),
+)?;

 // 6.
-Find the respective encoders for the video and audio streams. let x264 = scuffle_ffmpeg::codec::EncoderCodec::by_name("libx264").expect("no h264 encoder found");
+Find encoders for the streams by name or codec let x264 = scuffle_ffmpeg::codec::EncoderCodec::by_name("libx264")
+    .expect("no h264 encoder found");
-let aac = scuffle_ffmpeg::codec::EncoderCodec::new(AVCodecID::Aac).expect("no aac encoder found");
+let aac = scuffle_ffmpeg::codec::EncoderCodec::new(AVCodecID::Aac)
+    .expect("no aac encoder found");

 // 7.
-Create the respective encoder settings for the video and audio streams. let video_settings = VideoEncoderSettings::builder()
+Setup the settings for each encoder let video_settings = VideoEncoderSettings::builder()
     .width(video_decoder.width())
     .height(video_decoder.height())